Test Registration & Test Reviews

 Search test reviews

-Information required to submit a test into the test review process
+How do I submit a test into the test review process?

-The procedural document below is designed for test publishers/distributors wishing to submit a new test into the test review process.
-It includes all the relevant pro formas needed to submit test materials into the process.
+If you are a test publisher/distributor wishing to submit a new test into the test review process, please see the Application Pack, which includes all the relevant pro formas needed to submit test materials into the process.

 The document below outlines the criteria used to audit a test to determine whether it meets criteria for test registration.
 The criteria are also used to provide a descriptive and evaluative review of test materials.
 This is known as the EFPA Review Model for the Description and Evaluation of Tests.